-These incredible paleo baked apples are perfect as a delicious dessert.
+These incredible paleo baked apples are perfect for a delicious dessert.
 After being baked the apple becomes sweet, tender and is simply amazing.
-The crunchy walnut and date filling just really tops the dish off.
+The crunchy walnut and date filling just really top the dish off.

 You can use any type of apple for this delicious dessert but if you’re looking for the best result try and find a good baking apple such as a Jonagold.

-If you’re trying to stick to the paleo diet as much as possible I would avoid having this as dessert too often.
-The sugar content is a bit on the higher side due to the amount of fruit but it’s totally worth it.
+If you’re trying to stick to the paleo diet as much as possible, I will avoid having this as dessert too often.
+The sugar content is a bit on the higher side due to the amount of fruit, but it’s totally worth it.

 These will keep for a few days so if you end up with any leftovers make sure you keep them in the fridge.
 You don’t need to reheat them as they still taste pretty amazing cold.

-If you want to see how this recipe is done, then be sure to check out the video above.
+If you want to see how to cook and prepare this recipe, then be sure to check out the video below.
 Alternatively, you can find the full written recipe right below.